nginxinc/kubernetes-ingress/examples/custom-resources/transport-server-sni/README.md

 127.0.0.1 mongo.example.com
 ```

-1. Expose port 7000 of the NIC Loadbalancer Service
+10. Expose port 7000 of the LoadBalancer service.
 `k port-forward svc/my-release-nginx-ingress-controller 7000:7000`

-1. Use ncat to ping cafe.example.com on port 7000 with ssl
+11. Use `ncat` to ping cafe.example.com on port 7000 with SSL.
 `ncat --ssl cafe.example.com 7000`
-When you write a message you should get sent back
+When you write a message you should receive the following response:

 ```bash
 hi
 hi
 ```

+Close the connection (CTRL+ c), then view the NGINX Ingress Controller logs.

-And once the connection is closed (ctrl + c) you should see the request and response in the NIC logs are both 2 bytes
+The request and response should both be 2 bytes.

 ```bash
 127.0.0.1 [24/Sep/2024:15:48:58 +0000] TCP 200 3 3 2.702 "-
 ```

-1. Use mongosh to connect to the mongodb container, via the TransportServer, also on port 7000
+12. Use mongosh to connect to the mongodb container through the TransportServer on port 7000.
 `mongosh --host mongo.example.com --port 7000 --tls --tlsAllowInvalidCertificates`

 ```bash